Request Request Appointment Forms Download Our Forms Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Why Choose Kingwood Family Dentistry for Dentures & Partials?

-Who is a Good Candidate for Dentures?
+Who’s a Good Candidate for Dentures?

 Older woman with dentures in Kingwood

 If you’ve lost several or all your teeth, you might be a candidate for partials or dentures.
 Your dentist in Kingwood will evaluate your severity of tooth loss and dental health to create a personalized treatment plan to restore your smile.
 In some cases, you may need additional procedures to prepare your mouth for dentures, like periodontal therapy or tooth extractions.
 Most patients who have good oral and general health can benefit from dentures.
+Read on to learn more about what makes a good candidate for dentures.

 Types of Dentures